mitquinn/duck-inc/README.md

  4. The sales team has already let us know that more species of duck are going to be needed in the future.
 So keep that in mind.
  5. The **Duck Inc** QA team handled the phpunit test for you.
 These will validate the ducks you are creating.
 If you want to test your work feel free to run _phpunit_ root directory

 We included a little markup to get you started today.
-We need you to complete work by Wednesday.
+We need you to complete work by Tuesday.
 Your pull request should be submitted in the format of "Your Name - Day 1"

 If you have any questions feel free to reach out to Mitch or Kelvin.